RustyRoboticsBV/Rusty.ISA/README.md

 You don't have to define an implementation for an instruction instruction definition, and can instead leave its implementation at the value `null`.
 If you do so, then the instruction becomes an *editor-only instruction*.

 Editor-onlies have no in-game meaning, and are stripped from imported programs by default.
 You can use them to group various secondary instructions into one editor node.

+## Built-in Instructions
+The module only comes with a few built-in instructions that are necessary for its core functioning.
+They are:
+- `BEG(name)`: marks a start point, from which a process can start running the program.
+- `END()`: terminates the current program.
+- `LAB(name)`: marks a jump target, to which goto statements can jump.
+- `GTO(target)`: a goto statement.
+It moves execution to the label with the specified name.
+- `WRN(message)`: prints a warning message.
+- `ERR(message)`: prints an error message and terminates the program.